pandas-dev/pandas/doc/source/io.rst

 sep : str, defaults to ``','`` for :func:`read_csv`, ``\t`` for :func:`read_table`
   Delimiter to use.
-If sep is ``None``, the C engine cannot automatically detect the separator, but the Python parsing engine can, meaning the latter will be used automatically.
+If sep is ``None``, the C engine cannot automatically detect the separator, but the Python parsing engine can, meaning the latter will be used and automatically detect the separator by Python's builtin sniffer tool, :class:`python:csv.Sniffer`.
 In addition, separators longer than 1 character and different from ``'\s+'`` will be interpreted as regular expressions and will also force the use of the Python parsing engine.
 Note that regex delimiters are prone to ignoring quoted data.
 Regex example: ``'\\r\\t'``.